Yoast/yoast-seo-granular-control/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/granular-control-yoast-seo` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/yoast-seo-granular-control` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the SEO -> Granular control screen to configure the plugin
+1. Use the SEO -> Granular Control screen to configure the plugin

 == Changelog ==